• Skip to primary navigation

 Each year, there are over 1,500 skiers who take part in at least one Competitive NENSA Program.
 At the Junior level, New England has won the Alaska Cup, awarded to the top division at the US Cross Country Ski National Championships 16 out of the last 20 years.

-All of this builds a incredibly strong base for our athletes to be the best in the country, and in the world: 50% of US Olympians in nordic skiing over the last two cycles have a connection with New England, and 30% grew up in NENSA junior programs.
+Junior racing provides an incredibly strong base for our athletes to be the best in the country, and in the world: 50% of US Olympians in nordic skiing over the last two cycles have a connection with New England, and 30% grew up in NENSA junior programs.

 Our Competitive Programs – Highlights of our competitive ecosystem include the Eastern Cup, which serves as both the country’s largest Junior National Qualifying (JNQ) circuit and a unique competitive tradition in its own right.
 The Eastern Cup is bolstered by the Bill Koch League Festival (BKL), which serves as the Youth Introduction to a regional competitive environment for youth ages 7-14.
 In addition, NENSA also develops and supports Eastern High School and Eastern U16 Championships, which extend the number of junior athletes with Championship opportunities.
 Junior Development programming includes Regional Camps such as NENSA-run Regional Elite Group (REG) and Regional Development Camp (RDG), and NENSA support for developed club program camps which engage juniors throughout the year.
 In addition, a robust culture of rollerski racing and programming helps to allow skiers to invest in their development as skiers all year long.